Arska795/learn-npm/README.md

 - Open your browser to https://www.npmjs.com/package/[your-package-name] and have a look at it

+:camel: **Question 5**: How many dependencies and what different kind of dependencies can you see for your package on npm?

 ### 5. Use your newly published package

 - In your terminal, go to the reddays folder and install your newly published package with npm
 - In `App.js` create a new react component that uses your newly published timeHelper function where it says: `{/*	Component goes here */}`

-:camel: **Question 4**: can you use your timeHelper function defined in `timeHelper.js` directly?
+:camel: **Question 6**: can you use your timeHelper function defined in `timeHelper.mjs` directly by `import timeHelper from 'date-and-time-helpers'`?
 Is something more needed?

 - Make sure your component "passes" all the tests by manually clicking on the blue `TestLink`s in your browser and make sure your component is showing the expected output.